 What life insurance companies consider to be hazardous activities

 There are multiple activities that can be listed as hazardous activities.
-It is not to say that life insurance companies will not allow you to fulfill your dream of skydiving, snowboarding, or rock climbing one day but rather, they are interested in knowing how often you do these activities.
+It is not to say that life insurance companies will not allow you to fulfill your dream of skydiving, snowboarding, trying out motor vehicle sports, or rock climbing one day but rather, they are interested in knowing how often you do these activities.
 Typically, if you participate in a hazardous activity more than 2 times a year, then you are considered as someone who takes part in hazardous activities, but there are even more exceptions, for example do you rock climb in a climbing gym, or on a mountain, this is taken into consideration as well.
 For someone who regularly goes to a climbing gym they will receive standard insurance, but for someone who takes trips to go mountain climbing every other month, there will be some clauses, and changes to their life insurance coverage because of the risk.

 Insurance companies also might include some clauses to your life insurance policy that include not paying benefits to you in the event of disability or death during your participation in a hazardous activity.
 It is really important to be aware of what is included in your life insurance policy, what is not included in your life insurance policy and to know which life insurance policy is right for you and your recreational hobbies.
 Contact Protect Your Wealth today to learn more about how your recreational hobby might affect your life insurance.

 Here is a list of what some insurance companies might consider as being a hazardous activity: